 This went on until I got my first real job, with a contract and all.

-There was this new fashion clothing store in town and it was a big deal; fashion, accesible clothing for youngs, beers and papas locas, and they were the only ones that had a diverse G-Shock inventory—other stores had only the basic models—and I promptly got a job there and they were nice enough to give us slaves a discount in all the merchandise, so with my first salary I got two Stargates (called so because they were used in that movie a couple of years earlier than I got them), one red, one yellow, and gave my dad the yellow.
+There was this new fashion clothing store in town and it was a big deal; fashion, accesible clothing for young people, beers and papas locas (to this day, nobody understands why on Earth did a fashion store sold beer and papas locas), and they were the only ones that had a diverse G-Shock inventory —other stores had only the basic models— and I promptly got a job there and they were nice enough to give us slaves a discount in all the merchandise, so with my first salary I got two Stargates (called so because they were used in that movie a couple of years earlier than I got them), one red, one yellow, and gave my dad the yellow.
 That was back in ’96; they still work perfectly.
 We have changed both batteries and straps only once.

 G-Shock Stargate / Gundam / Heavy Metal.

 I began realizing one of horology’s hidden —by the luxury brands— truths: